Why does it take Russia bombing a children’s hospital to make us care about Ukraine?

 The targeting of the largest paediatric unit in the country was indeed a heinous act, and a cynical one that was ordered by Vladimir Putin, the latest in his pitiless war of aggression in Ukraine.
 Sometimes you wonder whether the Kremlin is playing some dark satirical game when it tries to pass off a children’s hospital in Kyiv as a Ukrainian air base.

 Altogether 41 people died in the series of bombings across the country, including one doctor in the hospital where some of the terrified, traumatised children were injured.
-It was not a particularly high toll in the context of the conflict, which a recent estimate puts at 186,000, or 8 per cent of the total Gazan population; but it’s the sheer audacious cruelty of the act that has brought the war in Ukraine back to the attention of the world.
+It was an act of audacious cruelty that has brought the war in Ukraine back to the attention of the world.

 It is knowingly, obviously, sadistically, aimed at the most defenceless people of all.
 This was, in a sense, Putin’s aim.
 He wanted to demoralise the Ukrainian people, but he also wanted to show the Western leaders making their way to the Nato summit in Washington just how determined – and ruthless – he still is.

-He always seems particularly incensed when Volodymyr Zelensky turns up at these gatherings.
+He always seems particularly incensed when Volodymyr Zelensky, the Ukraine president, turns up at these gatherings.
 The Russian president wants to show his displeasure and, being a bully, he picks on the most vulnerable.
 He conflates and confuses power with barbarity.

 The uncomfortable fact is that because the dead included three Britons, a Pole, an Australian and one dual US-Canadian citizen, the story suddenly seized the world’s imagination, standing out from the rubble and the starvation.
 The assaults by the Israeli Defence Forces on hospitals and schools in Gaza have also tended to attract more attention, but they have to be more demonstrably callous every time to make the Western public take notice.